dcmi/openwemi/docs/index.md

 In the fashion industry, designs are re-purposed by different brands, creating what could be seen as related works.
  <img src="https://github.com/dcmi/openwemi/assets/1564129/2e8ec556-e43e-422f-aace-435a7052ab73" alt="fashion glasses" style="width:500px;">

-In addition to these relationships there are properties that can be used to indicate that two resources represent or contain the same openWEMI entity:
+In addition to these relationships there are properties that can be used to indicate that two resources represent or contain the same endeavor:
 * commonEndeavor
 * commonWork
 * commonExpression